xiaoxiawu/CS395T/_includes/syllabus.md

  * 391L - Intro Machine learning  (or equivalent)
  * 311 or 311H - Discrete math for computer science (or equivalent)
  * **proficiency in Python**, high level C++ understanding
-   * All projects are in Python with Caffe or Tensorflow as recommended deep learning backends.
+   * All projects are in Python with Caffe, Tensorflow or Theano as recommended deep learning backends.
 It is also recommended to familiarize yourself with numpy, scipy, scikit-learn and matplotlib as additional libraries.
    * NOTE: It is possible to use other languages, but the course staff cannot provide support.
  * Basic **deep learning background**
    * You should be familiar with at least one deep learning package (Caffe, Tensorflow, Torch, Matconvnet, ...).
 You should have **trained at least one deep network** with one of these packages.
-I'd encourage the use of Caffe or Tensorflow for projects (if you want help from the course staff), but it is not required.
+I'd encourage the use of Caffe, Tensorflow or Theano for projects (if you want help from the course staff), but it is not required.

 ### Class overview